Cycle 5

 At the end of the task, don’t forget to repeat any words that required correction.

-This is the first task in which students are asked to read a word without the instructor modeling it first.
+This is the first task in which students are asked to read a word without you modeling it first.
 It is also the first task that asks them to read a word with three sounds in it.

 Make sure that students touch under each word when they read it slowly and when they read it fast.